-Dale’s wife, Glee, once a teacher, had spent the years of children's youth as a Martha Stewart-like homemaker and civic activist.
-As a stay-at-home mother, she had been responsible for the child rearing duties and Dale had been the disciplinarian.
-It was later said, Dale ran his home with the same force and determination he did business.
+Dale’s wife, Glee, once a teacher, had spent the years of their children's youth as a Martha Stewart–like homemaker and civic activist.
+As a stay-at-home mother, she had been responsible for the child-rearing duties, and Dale had been the disciplinarian.
+It was later said that Dale ran his home with the same force and determination he did his business.

 Spoiled Little Rich Boy

-Dale had grown up during the hardest economic times America had ever known and as a result, didn’t have a lot of material things as a child.
-He'd tried to rectify that, Being a self-made millionaire, by spending money lavishly on his children Dale made sure they had the finest things money could buy.
+Dale had grown up during the hardest economic times America had ever known, and as a result, he didn’t have a lot of material things as a child.
+He'd tried to rectify that, being a self-made millionaire, by spending money lavishly on his children.
+Dale made sure they had the finest things money could buy.

-When Dana went off to college at the University of Santa Clara, he did so in designer clothing and driving a BMW.
+When Dana went off to college at Santa Clara University, he did so in designer clothing and driving a BMW.
 At SCU, he regaled classmates with stories about being a stockbroker at eighteen and the current owner of a company that grossed $2.7 million per year.

 The Biggest Loser

 One of Dana’s college pals who believed the lies that spewed forth from the spoiled little rich boy was Joel Radovcich.

 Joel was fascinated by Dana, by his wealth and success and, most especially, the ease with which Dana was able to get the hottest girls.
 Joel, who was rather weasel-like in appearance, was extremely introverted.
 He lived in a fantasy world that co-existed with real-life drugs and video games.
 Dating was a foreign concept to Joel.